-Hypothetical conditions and extraordinary assumptions are not allowed for the As Is Value.
+Hypothetical conditions and extraordinary assumptions are not typically allowed for the As Is Value.
 However, DCA will allow the As Is Value to be based on increased rents (effective by closing) in a HAP contract as long as the applicant includes the following:

-- (1) copy of submission to HUD requesting the rent increase - (2) comfort letter or approval from HUD.
+(1) copy of submission to HUD requesting the rent increase

+(2) comfort letter or approval from HUD.

-The appraisal must include a copy of the request to HUD for the increase in the HAP contract rents.
+Copy of Rent Comparability Study (RCS)The appraisal must include a copy of the request to HUD for the increase in the HAP contract rents.